rails/rails/guides/source/action_mailer_basics.md

 Action Mailer allows you to send emails from your Rails application.
 It's one of the two email related components in the Rails framework.
 Action Mailer, which is for sending emails and [Action Mailbox](action_mailbox_basics.html), which deals with receiving emails.

-Action Mailer uses classes (called "mailers") and views to create and configure the emails to send.
+Action Mailer uses classes (called "mailers") and views to create and configure the email to send.
 Mailers are classes that inherit from [`ActionMailer::Base`][].
 Mailer classes are similar to controller classes.
 Both have:

 * Instance variables that are accessible in views.
 * The ability to use layouts and partials.